 The National Professional Qualification of Middle Leadership (NPQML)

-Course date: The next programme will begin in September 2018.
+Course date: The next programme will begin in the autumn of 2019.

 Course venues: Whitehall Primary School (Bristol), Backwell School (North Somerset), Corsham Primary School (Wiltshire/South Glos); Abbot Alphege School (Bath and North East Somerset)